skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 `From Cloud Computing to Sky Computing <https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s02-stoica.pdf>`_ and `The Sky Above The Clouds <https://arxiv.org/abs/2205.07147>`_ (whitepaper).

-In a nutshell, Sky Computing **combines a team's diverse infra choices into a unified pool**, a "sky".
+In a nutshell, Sky Computing **combines a team's diverse cloud infra into a unified pool**, a "sky".
-Sky has two key components to simplify---and exploit---the complex search space:
+Sky comes with two components to simplify---and exploit---the complex search space:

 - A unified interface to run workloads on different cloud infra.
 - An optimizer to find the best  infra choice (cheapest & most available) for each workload.